The Mystical Nauthúsagil Ravine in South Iceland & its beautiful Waterfalls

 Nauthúsagil

-Nauthúsagil is located behind Stóra-Mörk farm, where my husband has got relatives, and the name is believed to stem from an actual bull shed being built here for the bulls from Stóra-Mörk farm.
+Nauthúsagil is located behind Stóra-Mörk farm, where my husband's relatives live, and the name is believed to derive from a bull shed built here for bulls from Stóra-Mörk farm.

 The bulls grazed in this area with other non-milking stock.

-A smallholding, Nauthús, stood here but was abandoned in 1777 due to the excessive haunting of the farm - and it is believed that this area is still haunted!
+A smallholding, Nauthús, stood here but was abandoned in 1777 due to the farm's excessive haunting, and it is believed that this area is still haunted!

 You will find information signs about Nauthúsagil by Katla Geopark just before you enter the ravine.

-Katla UNESCO Global Geopark has put up very useful information signs at interesting locations in the Geopark, and Nauthúsagil is number 16.
+Katla UNESCO Global Geopark has put up handy information signs at interesting locations in the Geopark, and Nauthúsagil is number 16.

 Now, let's hike up the small river, Nauthúsaá, and explore this small and narrow ravine.